Heroic Old-School Roleplaying

 Exploration Procedure

-1. Setup: Referee describes the situation
+1. Setup: GM describes the situation.

 2. Marching Order: Party determines general exploration process, including direction of travel and speed.